crucornell/crucornell.github.com/README.md

 * [Know a bit about Git](https://github.com/blog/120-new-to-git/) so you can collaborate on the site with us stepping on one-another's toes
 * [Have Ruby setup on your machine](http://www.ruby-lang.org/en/downloads/)
 * [Have the Jekyll gem installed](https://github.com/mojombo/jekyll/wiki/install)
-* [Know a bit about Jekyll](http://klepas.org/jekyll-a-static-site-generator/) (<-- Nice blog post about Jekyll.
+* [Understand Jekyll well](http://klepas.org/jekyll-a-static-site-generator/) (<-- Nice blog post about Jekyll.
 Note that [_our_ blog is on Tumblr](http://crucornell.tumblr.com), and we're using Jekyll's "blog-awareness" in a non-standard way: for the front-page carousel.
 If this doesn't make sense yet, don't worry about it.)
+* It would probably help to [know a little bit about Markdown](http://daringfireball.net/projects/markdown/basics/), 'cause it's cool and Jekyll and GitHub have native support for it.
+This README.md was written with Markdown, which GitHub automatically displays as HTML.
 * Finally, clone [the main repository](https://github.com/crucornell/crucornell.github.com) on your machine with
   > git clone git@github.com:crucornell/crucornell.github.com.git